splitbee/notion-api-worker/README.md

 ![Notion API Worker](https://user-images.githubusercontent.com/1440854/79867270-634a1800-83de-11ea-98ad-42209b9f32a7.png)

 A **serverless wrapper** for the the private Notion API.
 It provides fast and easy access to your Notion content.
-Ideal if you want to use Notion as CMS.
+Ideal to make Notion your CMS.

 It's powered by [Cloudflare Workers](https://workers.cloudflare.com/).

-_This package might become obsolete, once the official Notion API arrives._
+_Use with caution.
+This is based on the private Notion API so we can not gurantee it will stay stable._

 ## Features